 A button can also include a loading state, like a small spinner appearing on the button after clicking to explain to the user that their request is in progress:

-This can be a good idea to prevent upset users, especially if their request is going to take some time.
+Users might get upset or impatient if they click a button and there’s no indication their request is being processed.
+Adding a loading state to your button can be a good idea to prevent user frustration, especially if their request is going to take some time.

 Using the success state, you can indicate the completion of a task, the successful submission of a form, or the successful purchase of a product.